-Make up the linkages between the phenolic 2 arms from the M3 ball-links, threaded rod and steel clevises included, as shown above.
-You will need to drill the inner holes on the back arm out to $3 \, \text{mm}$ diameter for the M3 x 16mm bolts that secure the ball-links.
-Fit just one of the linkages between the phenolic arms, and adjust the length of the linkage very carefully until so that there is minimal buzzing or humming from the servos at idle, and at full throw.
-When satisfied, add the other linkage and follow the same method of adjustment.
+Make up the linkages between the servos from the M3 balllinks and threaded rod included, as shown.
+Secure just one of the linkages between the phenolic arms, with the M3 x 16 bolts through the milled holes, with lock-nuts underneath.
+Adjust the length of the linkage very carefully until so that there is minimal buzzing or humming from the servos at idle, or at full throw.
+When satisfied, add the other linkage and follow the same method of adjustment. (photo P9)